-Accountants for Uber, Deliveroo, Taxi & Delivery Drivers
+Accountants for Uber, Deliveroo, Taxi & Delivery Drivers (UK)

 Next stop: HM Revenue & Customs.
 If you haven’t been keeping on top of your paperwork as an Uber, Taxi or Deliveroo driver, it’s unlikely that they’ll tip you for this ride.

 Working as a driver can be hectic, with constant pickups and deliveries to be made, all while being conscious of your star rating.
 However, while it’s important to ensure you are offering customers the best possible experience, it’s even more important to not leave yourself short when it comes to filing your taxes.

 Working for Uber, Deliveroo or as a taxi driver means you don’t technically work for them, you’re essentially a self-employed contractor that’s partnered with them.
 This means you are solely responsible for your expenses and your taxes.
 The first step is to register yourself with HMRC for self-assessment and class 2 & 4 national insurance as soon as your wheels hit the road.

 When you sign up with HMRC you’ll be issued with a UTR number, and it’s important you note this down as it’s your unique identifier.
 As a self-employed Uber, Deliveroo or Taxi driver, you must submit your tax returns by 31st January each year if online, and 31st October if by paper.

 Be sure to keep hold of all important paperwork regarding your earnings and expenses, taking pictures of them so you can securely store them.

 At Dead Simple Accounting we charge just £199+VAT for self-assessment tax returns, and can take you through the entire process.